marcusoftnet/marcusoftnet.github.io/_posts/2020-02-12-how-do-i-kanbanize-my--items-backlog---a-reponse.md

 You'd be surprised how fast you will get to know if you got that wrong:

 >  WHAT?!
 Registrations per day to go UP?!
 Are you crazy?
-We wanted it to go down for ... {rant continues}
+We wanted it to go down for ... {rant continues and you get to know a lot about the intelligence of you and your entire family, as percieved by your coworkers}

 To which you respond with zen-like silence, nod, takes notes and say thank you.
+You just got to know what the real business value was.

-If you got it right you probably will not here a thing.
+If you got it right you probably will not hear a thing.
 Which is good since it means that you got it right.
 You might also get the highest praise:

 > Yes, of course that is what we want.
 What did you think?!